ethereumjs/ethereumjs-monorepo/README.md

 As this project is powered by Lerna, you can install it globally to enjoy lots more options.
 Refer to [Lerna docs](https://github.com/lerna/lerna/tree/master/commands/run) for additional commands.

-- `npm install -g lerna`
+- `yarn global add lerna`
 - `lerna run`
 - `lerna exec`

-#### Cleaning `node_modules`
+#### Cleaning `node_modules` and all build and test files

-Hoisting is enabled so dependencies are moved to the root `node_modules`. `lerna clean` [does not remove the root `node_modules`](https://github.com/lerna/lerna/issues/1304) so for convenience you can use the project script `yarn run clean`.
+`yarn run clean`

 ### Testing packages locally on other projects

 There are some ways you can link this repository packages to other projects before publishing.
-You can symlink dependencies with [`npm link <package>`](https://docs.npmjs.com/cli/link), or install packages from the filesystem using [`npm install <folder>`](https://docs.npmjs.com/cli/install).
+You can symlink dependencies with [`yarn link <package>`](https://classic.yarnpkg.com/en/docs/cli/link/), or install packages from the filesystem using [`yarn add file:/path/to/package`](https://classic.yarnpkg.com/en/docs/cli/add/).
 But they are subject to some externalities and most importantly with how your package manager handles the lifecycle of packages during installs.

 _Note: Git references do not work with monorepo setups out of the box due to the lack of directory traversal on the syntax.
 E.g.:_

-  npm install git@github.com:ethereumjs/ethereumjs-vm.git
+  yarn add git@github.com:ethereumjs/ethereumjs-vm.git

 _One way to fetch packages remotely from GitHub before publishing is using [gitpkg.now.sh](https://gitpkg.now.sh/)._